-Moore’s Stonecrab Restaurant co-owner Alan Moore intends to file a site plan and a special-exception permit to the Planning, Zoning and Building Department if changes are approved by the commission tonight.
+Moore’s Stonecrab Restaurant co-owner Alan Moore intends to file a site plan and a special-exception permit

 A brand-new, modern architecture-type waterfront restaurant that keeps its historic charm is heading to Longbeach Village if recommendations and future approvals keep coming for Moore’s Stonecrab Restaurant.